Measurement of the radiative decay of polarized muons in the MEG experiment: MEG experiment

-The photon energy is limited by the trigger threshold, $\egamma \gtrsim 40~\rm{MeV}$.
+The photon energy is limited by the trigger threshold, $\egamma \gtrsim 40~\mathrm{MeV}$.
 A pre-scaled trigger with a lowered $\egamma$ threshold (by $\sim\!4$~MeV) is enabled during the normal physics run.
-This allows a relative measurement of the energy-dependent efficiency curve of the LXe detector (Fig.~\ref{fig:GammaEfficiency}), while the absolute photon detection efficiency is evaluated via MC simulation and is cross-checked by measuring the probability of detecting one of the two photons from a neutral pion decay in the LXe detector under the condition that the other photon is detected by the NaI(Tl) counter.
-The measurement and the MC simulation agree to within 2\%; the spread is considered as an estimate of the systematic uncertainty.
+This allows a relative measurement of the energy-dependent efficiency curve of the LXe detector (Fig.~\ref{fig:GammaEfficiency}), while the absolute photon detection efficiency is evaluated via MC simulation \cite{megdet}.
+The position dependence of the detection efficiency is investigated and the average value is calculated by taking into account the observed event distribution.
+This evaluation is cross-checked by measuring the probability of detecting one of the two photons from a neutral pion decay in the LXe detector under the condition that the other photon is detected by the NaI(Tl) counter.
+The measurement and the MC simulation agree to within 2\%; the spread is considered as an estimate of the systematic uncertainty, resulting in the detection efficiency $\epsilon_\gamma=0.63\pm0.02$ at the plateau.

-The LXe detector also exhibits good linearity; the non-linearity of the energy scale is found to be $<0.1$\%, estimated from the 55 and 83~MeV photons from the pion decays as well as from the $17.7~{\rm MeV}$ peak position of the $^7{\rm Li}(\rm{p},\gamma)^8{\rm Be}$ reaction induced by using a Cockcroft-Walton proton accelerator \cite{calibration_cw}.
+The LXe detector also exhibits good linearity; the non-linearity of the energy scale is found to be $<0.1$\%, estimated from the 55 and 83~MeV photons from the pion decays as well as from the $17.7~\mathrm{MeV}$ peak position of the $^7\mathrm{Li}(\mathrm{p},\gamma)^8\mathrm{Be}$ reaction induced by using a Cockcroft-Walton proton accelerator \cite{calibration_cw}.
 The uncertainty of the energy scale around the signal region is evaluated to be $0.3$\% from combining several kinds of calibration data.

-The spectrometer preferentially selects high energy positrons, with $\epositron \gtrsim 45~\rm{MeV}$.
-The Michel positron spectrum is used as a calibration tool for the spectrometer by comparing the measured one with the precisely known theoretical one.
-The resolution and the energy-dependent efficiency are simultaneously extracted by fitting the theoretical Michel spectrum, including the first order radiative corrections, folded with the detector response to the measured spectrum, as shown in Fig.~\ref{fig:MichelFit}.
+The spectrometer preferentially selects high energy positrons, with $\epositron \gtrsim 45~\mathrm{MeV}$.
+The Michel positron spectrum is used as a calibration tool for the spectrometer by comparing the measured one with the precisely known theoretical one, including the first order radiative corrections \cite{kinoshita_1959}.
+The resolution and the energy-dependent efficiency are simultaneously extracted by fitting the theoretical Michel spectrum folded with the detector response to the measured spectrum, as shown in Fig.~\ref{fig:MichelFit}.
 The absolute positron detection efficiency is not needed because of the normalization scheme adopted (described in Sec.~\ref{sec:br}).